OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 -  program that prints all possible combinations of single-digit numbers.

 ## Script 10
 - prints all possible different combinations of two digits

+## Script 11
+- program that prints all possible different combinations of three digits.